a11smiles/WellArchitected-OpenHack/challenges/ch2/README.md

 As stated previously, Woodgrove Bank started with humble beginnings as a small, community bank.
 Over the past few decades, Woodgrove Bank has grown to service multiple regions, and Woodgrove Bank expects to expand internationally in the next few years.

 When Woodgrove Bank was smaller, it was very easy to deploy virtual machines to meet business requirements.
 However, as the company continues to expand, managing on-premises resources has increased in complication.
-Woodgrove Bank's IT team is very concerned with expansion into the cloud and what it will require in terms of additional overhead.
+Woodgrove Bank's IT team is very concerned with expansion into the cloud and what it will require in terms of additional management overhead.
 Woodgrove Bank would like to somehow automate its cloud environment, if possible.
 It is seeking Microsoft's help in configuring automated deployments of their cloud environment.

 In this challenge, you will configure build and release pipelines in Woodgrove Bank's Azure DevOps tenant to automatically build the current application environment.
 Luckily, Woodgrove Bank's IT team was able to develop Azure Bicep scripts to construct the underlying Azure infrastructure, however, they do not know how to use Azure DevOps.
 Therefore, you will leverage the Woodgrove Bank's current Azure Bicep scripts for creating the necessary ARM template(s) to deploy the infrastructure.
 Additionally, you must redeploy the application components to the Azure virtual machines, as necessary.

 It is absolutely imperative you remember that Woodgrove Bank's current workload in Azure is _production_.
 So anything you do **must** be _non-destructive_.
-If the site is down for more than 10 minutes, you will fail to meet Woodgrove Bank's RTO.
+If the site is down for more than 10 minutes, you will fail to meet Woodgrove Bank's SLA.
 Woodgrove Bank is depending on Microsoft to maintain the site's availability during this Azure DevOps implementation.

 As you plan this challenge, you may want to consider the following questions: